zoicware/ZOICWARE/features.md

 - This tweak will allow you to debloat all Windows appx packages and other preinstalled apps
 ### Debloat Presets
 - **Debloat All**
-- **Keep Store, XBOX, and Edge**
+- **Keep Store, XBOX and Edge**
 - **Keep Store and XBOX**
 - **Keep Edge**
 - **Keep Store**

 ### Features
-- Removes all bloat appx packages, Edge, Teams, OneDrive, Remote Desktop, Health Update Tools, Quick Assist, Hello Face, and Steps Recorder
+- Removes all bloat appx packages, Edge, Teams, OneDrive, Remote Desktop, Health Update Tools, Quick Assist, Hello Face and Steps Recorder
      - **Note:** All debloat presets will clean the start menu pinned icons

 ### Custom Debloat